Author: Dr Julie Fraser, Adelaide, Australia; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, December 2015.

 Irritant and traumatic conjunctivitis are associated with:

-Irritation is considered minor (eg from swimming pool chlorination or noxious fumes), whereas chemical splash or traumatic conjunctivitis are often more serious.
+Irritation is considered minor (eg, from swimming pool chlorination or noxious fumes), whereas chemical splash or traumatic conjunctivitis is often more serious.

 Conjunctivitis is a diagnosis of exclusion.
 All forms of conjunctivitis are characterised by: